-Stone Barns Center for Food and Agriculture is a nonprofit organization on a mission to create a healthy and sustainable food system.
+Stone Barns Center for Food and Agriculture is a non-profit organization on a mission to create a healthy and sustainable food system.
 We are working to develop a culture of eating based on what farms need to grow to build healthy soil and a resilient ecosystem.
-In our quest to transform the way America eats and farms, we convene changemakers, educate food citizens, train farmers, and develop agroecological farming practices.
-One of the important ways in which we achieve our mission is through high-quality educational programs for students and teachers, increasing knowledge, skills and values related to agroecology (sustainable agriculture), farm-driven cuisine and making connections across the food system.
+In our quest to transform the way America eats and farms, we convene food changemakers and thought leaders, train farmers and develop agroecological farming practices.

 - Commitment to Stone Barns Center’s mission

 - A student currently studying soil science, ecology or watershed systems; graduate level preferred